sedramerkhan/Tv-Shows/README.md

 # About The Project

-It's a TV Shows Android app that displays most popular TV Shows with the ability to search through all the shows and retrieve all details for the chosen show with Dark Theme & Light Theme.
+It's an Android app to browse and search for popular TV shows, with detailed information for each show.
-I used modern android development tools:
+The app supports both Dark & Light themes and utilizes modern Android development tools:

-Retrofit 2, Dagger-Hilt, Compose Destinations, MVVM, Flow, Coil.
+Kotlin, Jetpack Compose, Retrofit 2, Dagger-Hilt, Compose Navigation Library ,MVVM, Flow and Coil.

 ## Built with
 * Kotlin